 Why are Van Der Waals forces important?
 This force quickly vanishes at longer distances between interacting molecules.
 It plays a fundamental role in fields as diverse as supramolecular chemistry, structural biology, polymer science, nanotechnology, surface science, and condensed matter physics.

-Van der Waals forces are attraction between opposite poles on different atoms.
-Individually they are fairly weak, but they combine to bonding strength when acting among countless atoms.
-Why, then, do we need adhesives at all?
-If we press two solid objects together closely enough, won’t van der Waals forces hold the objects together?
+Van der Waals forces are produced as a result of the attraction between opposite poles on different atoms.
+Individually, they are fairly weak, but when combined, they form a strong bonding strength when acting among countless atoms.
+Why then do we need adhesives at all?
+If we press two solid objects together closely enough, won’t Van der Waals forces hold the objects together?

 No. They generally won’t.
-The reason is that the molecules of the two objects’ surfaces must be within a few angstroms of each other – and an angstrom is only 10 billionth of a meter.
+The reason is that the molecules of the two objects’ surfaces must be within a few angstroms of each other – and an angstrom is only ten-billionth of a meter.
 A polished material, for example, has greater angstroms.
-This makes the actual areas of molecule contact minimal, even if the surfaces are similar.
-An adhesive, by making contact with molecules of both surfaces, holds them together.
+This makes the actual area of molecule contact minimal, even if the surfaces are similar.
+An adhesive makes contact with molecules of both surfaces and holds them together.
 For the most intimate and extensive contact, the ideal adhesive is a liquid.
 It should also solidify into a strong material that won’t shear off easily.

 Just like that, with simple molecular chemistry, we can use glue to bond two things together efficiently.